CZ-NIC/knot/doc/reference.rst

 zone-db-listen
 --------------

-An IP address (and optionally a port) of a running instance of a Redis (or compatible) database to be used for reading and/or writing zone contents.
+An IP address (and optionally a port) or a UNIX socket path of a running instance of a Redis (or compatible) database to be used for reading and/or writing zone contents.
 See :ref:`zone_zone-db-input` and :ref:`zone_zone-db-output`.

 *Default:* not set